cavo789/blog/blog/XXX/makefile-help/index.md

 What's really nice is being able to type `make` at the command line without any other options and then get a screen with lists of existing commands and a short one-line explanation.

-That's what we'll be looking at in this article
+That's what we'll be looking at in this article.

 <!-- truncate -->